-C++ for Quantitative Finance: Hands-On - Setup, Configuration and Syntax
+C++ for Quantitative Finance: Hands-On - Setup, Configuration, Syntax and Debuging

 APLIED COMPUTATIO, QUANT METHODS